cborchert/cborchertblog/src/content/published/2019/05-May/05-29-2019__filtermap-reduce-for-debate/default.md

 For the record, I think that reduce probably still has its place, but it's not to replace `.filter().map()`.
 I'd actually be hard-pressed to say that it should replace any given `for` loop since it's just about as descriptive as the for loop, and slower.
 For me, `reduce` shines when you can create reusable reducer functions that you need throughout your application, and you just need to drop in `myArray.reduce(myReducer, [])`.
 I'd love if someone could point out why we should use reduce more often!

+## Join the discussion!

+Head over to the [dev.to article](https://dev.to/cmborchert/the-great-iterate-debate-filter-map-reduce-or-for-1bjk) and leave a comment.
+I love me some feedback!

 ---

 _Cover Image Credits:_